tscheys/tscheys.github.io/_posts/2015-10-28-troubleshootingNode.md

 `npm -v` and `node -v`

-##Check your .gitignore when pushing to your server remote
+##3.
+Check your .gitignore when pushing to your server remote

 A lot of deployment services make you push to a remote to deploy.
 This one took 6 hours out of my day to figure out!
 Do better than I did.

-##Static files should be in your server folder
+##4.
+Static files should be in your server folder

 Your app should be scaffolded like so: